 The NPA command calls the Network Performance Analyzer into execution.
-The CDCNET Network Performance Analyzer manual fully describes this command and its parameters (ordering information is in the preface).
+The CDCNET Network Performance Analyzer manual fully describes this command and its parameters (ordering information is in About This Manual).

+Command Description

-Command Description NETWORK PERFORMANCE ANALYZER, NPA Calls NPA into execution
+NETWORK PERFORMANCE Calls NPA into execution

+ANALYZER, NPA